Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Fat-soluble molecules

-Answer is C: These hormones are not lipid soluble and too large to pass through channels.
+Answer is C: These hormones are not lipid soluble and too large to pass through channels. - Which of the following is a connective tissue?

 A. Pancreas